 Quick and Easy to Apply for a $2,000 Scholarship

 Also, the lowest grades were achieved by students whose parents gave financial support without any open dialogue with their students about expectations of student achievements and responsibilities.
 Such grades were negated when parents set clear guidelines for their students.

 So, let’s be honest: what else did the blank-check writing parents who didn't talk to their kids about their grades expect?

 Hamilton says it’s wise for parents to invest in children but to be smart in terms of their investments.
 Weigh the benefits of the experiences versus the cost.

-Hamilton urges parents to stop “paying for the party” because it’s a waste, in terms of money, time and opportunities.
+Hamilton urges parents to stop “paying for the party” because it’s a waste, in terms of money

 While it’s probably not the most popular conversation to have, it’s important for parents and students alike to consider the pros and cons of different social experiences and the impacts they may have on a student’s grades.

 Not all social experiences hurt a student’s GPA; in fact, many students find that such experiences enhance their educational experience.

 What is right for you—or your student—is certainly to be decided on a situational basis.
 No one scenario or example is applicable to each individual.
 In the end, only students know what they are able to handle and what they value in terms of their own college experience.

 What parents are willing to pay for?
 Well, that’s a whole different story.